stephenlb/quantum-ml/readme.md

-# Quantum Machine Learning vs Classical
+# Quantum Machine Learning vs Classical Machine Learning

-This is a learn repostiory for exploring.
-Code is for exploration, not production.
+Quantum Machine Learning is claimed to be better.
+Faster deep learning training on smaller data sets.
+Improved accuracy as well.

 > Goal: Build a QSVM (Quantum Support Vector Machine) where D-Wave QPU provides
 > weights to be used in classical SVM prediction models.
+> Improvements should be, speedup and higher accuracy.

-## Initial Results are Promising
+## Results are Promising

 Quantum ML converges more quickly than classical.
 With fewer training cycles, this can be considered a speedup.

-The following figures are two training sessions comparing Quantum Machine Learning with Classical Machine Learning.
+The following figures are training sessions comparing Quantum Machine Learning with Classical Machine Learning.
 The images are represented using the same hyper parameters.